 Manufacturers of Aftermarket Parts

-Manufacturers of add-on and modified parts planning to sell their product for use in California vehicles should apply for an exemption from Vehicle Code Section (VC) 27156.
+Manufacturers of add-on and modified parts planning to sell, offer for sale, or advertise their product for use in California vehicles should apply for an exemption from Vehicle Code Section (VC) 27156.
 A VC 27156 exemption is granted if the product has been determined not to cause any increase in vehicular emissions.
 The first step to obtain an exemption is to submit an application to the California Air Resources Board (CARB).
-Detailed information on how to apply is available in the Procedures for Exemption of Add-On and Modified Parts document, amended June 1, 1990.
-There are three types of forms available; manufacturers must fill out the form appropriate for their product.
+Detailed information on how to apply is available in the Procedures for Exemption of Add-On and Modified Parts document, adopted June 29, 2021.
+For these Procedures effective January 1, 2022, there are twelve types of forms available; manufacturers must fill out the form appropriate for their product.
 Each form is available by clicking the associated link, below.

 General Criteria Parts Application: this must be filled out for those add-on and modified parts for which vehicle or engine emission testing may be required to determine their impact on emissions.

 Compliance Criteria Parts Application: this must be filled out for those parts for which explicit criteria are satisfied in writing, and which do not require vehicle or engine emission testing to obtain the VC 27156 exemption.
 Parts eligible for compliance criteria evaluation are exhaust headers for non-feedback controlled catalyst-equipped vehicles, intake manifolds for non-EGR vehicles only, ignition system components (excluding distributors), ignition distributors, and intercoolers.

 Application for Turbochargers/Superchargers: this must be filed for systems which include a turbocharger or supercharger.